 Or, you can send an email to one of these DMARC reporting services:

 - firstname.lastname@example.org (put “test” in the subject line).

 These services will check the DMARC record for the email address you send the email from.
 Then, they’ll respond with an emailed DMARC report that tells you if your DMARC record is working.

 If the report shows that your DMARC record is functioning, you’re good to go.

 Typically, a solid email service provider will handle DMARC implementation for you.
 Rejoiner audits every client’s authentication system to identify weak points.
 Then, we help implement authentication protocols and best practices to ensure that you’re getting the best email deliverability rates and return on your investment in your email program.

 Once you have your DMARC records in place and supported by SPF and DKIM authentication, your email authentication infrastructure is complete.
 Your emails will reliably land in the inbox, where they’ll get results.

 Did this post help you solve your email authentication problems?
 Subscribe for more articles just like this.

-Or request a demo to see firsthand how Rejoiner helps you set up your email authentication and improves your deliverability rates.
+Or book a call to see firsthand how Rejoiner helps you set up your email authentication and improves your deliverability rates.